mahiuthra17-cpu/expense-tracker/README.md

 ## How to Run

-1. Download or clone the repository.
+1. Clone or download this repository.
-2. Open the project in any Java IDE (Eclipse, IntelliJ IDEA, or VS Code).
+2. Open the project in VS Code, Eclipse, or IntelliJ IDEA.
 3. Compile the Java files:

 ```bash